Basavarajsm2102/Python-Assignment1/README.md

 - **File Tagging**: Add and filter files by custom tags for better organization.
 - **Preview Files**: Inline preview for images, text, and PDFs.
 - **Breadcrumbs Navigation**: Navigate folder hierarchies easily.
-- **No JavaScript**: Fully server-side rendered with FastAPI and Jinja2 for accessibility.
-- **Responsive UI**: Styled with Tailwind CSS for a modern, professional look.

 ## Prerequisites